nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **Tips:**
 - Use the bar command to monitor payment trends and identify any seasonal patterns.
-- This feature can help tuition center administrators manage cash flow and forecast future payment periods.
 - Ensure that all payment records are updated for accurate chart visualisation.

 [Back to Table of Contents](#table-of-contents)